Official-Codaisseur-Graduate/calendar-api-server/README.md

     calendar-api-server (git clone git@github.com:Official-Codaisseur-Graduate/calendar-api-server.git)
 3. enter the project with cd calendar-api-server
 4. run npm i to install the node_modules
-5. start with nodemon, you should see listening to :4000 and connected to database in your terminal
+5. start with "node ." (or "nodemon", if you have that installed).
+   You should see listening to :4000 and connected to database in your terminal
 6. run http :4000 and you should see "message": "incorrect url or authorization token required"
 7. Your backend is working!